cloud21sak/SensorStreamingApplication/README.md

 10. In Name field, enter name for the origin, for example: sensor-app-operator
 11. Under 'Viewer', for 'Viewer protocol policy', select 'Redirect HTTP to HTTPS'
 12. Under 'Settings' for 'Default root object' enter index.html
 13. Select "Create Distribution".
-14. Go to Distributions page, and wait until the "Last modified" status changes is set to 'Deployed'
+14. Go to Distributions page, and wait until the "Last modified" status is set to 'Deployed'
 15. Copy the domain name of the new distribution and paste it on a new tab in your browser.

 ## Cleanup